davidepatti/ultraviolet/tools/dse/README.md

 Aggregation: mean
 ```

-### Liquidity Mode Comparison
+### Fixed Liquidity Invoice Campaign

-Use separate experiments to compare fixed and randomized channel balances on the same topology parameter space.
+Use this to evaluate invoice outcomes after setting a fixed initiator-side channel balance level.
+To compare this against randomized balances, create a second DSE JSON with the same parameter space and replace the `bal` command with `rndbal`.

 ```json
 {